Live Free or Die: Legal battle

-In 1971, the New Hampshire state legislature mandated that the phrase appear on all non-commercial license plates, replacing "Scenic."
+In 1970, the New Hampshire state legislature mandated that the phrase "LIVE FREE OR DIE" appear on all non-commercial license plates, replacing "Scenic."
+Some citizens altered or obscured the phrase, saying it was forced speech, in violation of the First Amendment.
+One said it was placed on the plates by “jingoistic, sloganeering politicians trying to apply our state motto to the Vietnam War,” in which U.S. troops were involved until 1973.
+That spurred "a battle between state power to compel citizens to display a message they disagreed with and determined dissenters willing to resist, even to the point of going to jail for their beliefs," according to the Valley News.
+As the war wound down, the issue faded, but it erupted again in November 1974 when George Maynard, a Jehovah's Witness (albeit a disfellowshipped member), covered up "or die" on his plate.
+He stated, "By religious training and belief, I believe my 'government' – Jehovah's Kingdom – offers everlasting life.
+It would be contrary to that belief to give up my life for the state, even if it meant living in bondage."

-In 1977, the U.S. Supreme Court ruled in the case of Wooley v.
+In 1977, the U.S. Supreme Court ruled 7-2 in the case of Wooley v.
 Maynard, 430 U.S. 705, that the state of New Hampshire could not prosecute motorists who chose to hide part or all of the motto.
-That ruling came about because George Maynard, a Jehovah's Witness (albeit a disfellowshiped member), covered up "or die" from his plate.
-"By religious training and belief, I believe my 'government' – Jehovah's Kingdom – offers everlasting life.
-It would be contrary to that belief to give up my life for the state, even if it meant living in bondage."
-Pursuant to these beliefs, the Maynards began early in 1974 to cover up the motto on their license plates.

-The U.S. Supreme Court ruled 6–3 in his favor and likened Maynard's refusal to accept the state motto with the Jehovah's Witness children refusing to salute the American flag in public school in the 1943 decision West Virginia State Board of Education v.
+It likened Maynard's refusal to accept the state motto with the right of Jehovah's Witness children to refuse to say the Pledge of Allegiance in public school, established in the court's 1943 decision West Virginia State Board of Education v.
 Barnette.

 Chief Justice Warren Burger wrote for the majority in Maynard:

 We begin with the proposition that the right of freedom of thought protected by the First Amendment against state action includes both the right to speak freely and the right to refrain from speaking at all.

 Here, as in Barnette, we are faced with a state measure which forces an individual, as part of his daily life indeed constantly while his automobile is in public view to be an instrument for fostering public adherence to an ideological point of view he finds unacceptable.

 The fact that most individuals agree with the thrust of New Hampshire's motto is not the test; most Americans also find the flag salute acceptable.

 The Supreme Court concluded that the state's interests paled in comparison to individuals' free expression rights.